There Are 3 Million Rats in NYC, a 50% Increase Since 2010

 How Many Rats Are in NYC?

-The population of rats in New York City has always been a topic of interest, especially in the years following the COVID pandemic.
+New York City’s rat population has been a topic of interest for years, especially following the COVID-19 pandemic.

-While it’s impractical to count how many rats are in New York City, a statistician named Jonathan Auerbach estimated in 2014 that there were as many as 2 million living in the Big Apple.1 To reach this conclusion, he used publicly available data on rat sightings reported to 311 between 2010 and 2011 to estimate the number of rat-infested lots in the city.
+Counting every rat is impossible, but in 2014, a statistician named Jonathan Auerbach estimated that there were as many as 2 million living in the Big Apple.1 He reached this figure using 311 rat sighting reports from 2010 and 2011 to estimate the number of rat-infested lots in the city.

-More than a decade later, we replicated Auerbach’s methodology using data from recent years to find out how the rat population has changed.
-Our results show that there are now as many as 3 million rats in New York City.
+More than a decade later, we applied the same methodology using recent data.
+Our findings show that there are now as many as 3 million rats in New York City.

 Background – 2 Million Rats in 2010

-- It involves catching a sample group of wild animals (rats, in this case), marking them, and releasing them unharmed.
+- Capturing a sample of animals, marking them, and releasing them.

-- After a period of time, once the marked animals have integrated back into the wild population, a second sample group of wild animals are captured.
+- Later, after the marked animals have integrated back into the wild population, capturing a second sample and counting how many marked animals are recaptured.

-In his 2014 study, Auerbach used data from 311 calls about rat sightings across two discrete sample periods (the first 6 months of 2010 and the first 6 months of 2011) in lieu of physically capturing and recapturing rats:
+Auerbach adapted this method using 311 rat sighting reports across two discrete sample periods (the first 6 months of 2010 and the first 6 months of 2011) in lieu of physically capturing and recapturing rats.
+His approach:

 - City lots with rat sightings in the first sample period (S1) are considered “captured.”